silphid/jen/README.md

 # Wishlist

+- Support bin folder directly within each project, which can override scripts in other bin dirs.
+- Way for overridding bin script to fallback/call-out to default implementation(?)
 - Allow marking prompt steps' variables as transient, which does not persist them to jen.yaml file (useful for variables scoped to some action).
-- Add reusable modules (including both templates and scripts).
+- Add reusable modules, including both templates and scripts (ie: scripts common to all go projects).
-- Add support for injecting snippets in specific sections of files in a second time (ie: adding multiple endpoints to an existing service).
 - Add `jen confirm MESSAGE` command for scripts to use for confirming dangerous operations like uninstalling (the command returns either 0 or 1, depending on whether user responds Yes or No respectively).
 - Add `set` step to set multiple variables.
 - Add `--dry-run` flag (automatically turns on `--verbose`?).